What Is RGAA Compliance & Who Needs to Comply With It?

 6. Media: Media like videos and audio often contain important information that some people can't access visually or through hearing.

-• Use standard audio and video players like <audio> and <video>, not flash or other technologies.
+• Use standard audio and video players like <audio> and <video>, not Flash or other technologies.

 • Include subtitles for both audio and video content using <track kind="captions">, especially for user-uploaded content.